BenediktKronhardt/digitalToolbox_DataBusiness/_book/group1_BenediktKronhardt_BoergeMeyer.md

 ---
 title: |
-  Digital Tool Box -- Project Report
+  Digital Tool Box Data Business -- Project Report
 subtitle: |
-  Project work as part of the Bachelor of Science (B.Sc.) in
+  Project work as part of the Bachelor of Science (B.Sc.) in Business Informatics
-  Media Management & Communication and Business Informatics
 author:
-  - Tania Testperson (XXXX)
-  - Max Mustermann (XXXX)
+  - Börge Meyer (5076)
+  - Benedikt Kronhardt (5089)
 # If you don't need the abstract, just comment it out here completely.
 If you want to
 # use it, just overwrite it:
 abstract: |